sunilsurana/reprofilesync/README.md

 # reprofilesync
 Reproing file sync issue.
 System to use to repro this issue
-- Azure windows 2022 server image
+- Codespace or Azure VM
-- SKU Standard D8ads v5 (8 vcpus, 32 GiB memory)
+- Issue may or may not be reproduced in local laptop

 # Steps to repro issue
+Create a codespace of this repo
 1. Execute node read.js
 2. Execute node write.js